Make a DIY driftwood planter by Re-purposing from nature. Don’t have driftwood? Substitute with a cedar tree trunk.

 Choose a piece of tree trunk that has broken off from a dead cedar tree or other).
 I have quite a few of these dead trunks around my house.
 I looked for one that was visually interesting and had some natural grooves.

 The grooves are important and will allow you to skip Step 4 if they are deep enough.
-However, you really don’t need much depth to plant the succulents, a groove about an 1/8-1/4” will be enough for most succulents to take root.
+However, you really don’t need much depth to plant the succulents, a groove about 1/8″ – 1/4″ will be enough for most succulents to take root.

 If you can’t find a piece of ‘driftwood’ that is already separated from the cedar, then you may need to use a chain saw to cut the tree trunk off from a fallen tree.

-Next rinse the dirt off the trunk.
+The trunk likely has insects in it, so the way to kill them is with heat.
+First, start by rinsing the dirt off the trunk.
 I did this in the winter, so I just rinsed it in the bathtub and spot dried it where the water puddled up in the grooves.
-The trunk likely has insects in it, so the way to kill them is with heat.

-First turn on your oven to 250 degrees, I didn’t bother pre-heating.
-Now put the trunk on a tray to help keep your oven clean, in case more dirt comes off and then let it bake for about 2 hours.
+Now turn on your oven to 250 degrees, I didn’t bother pre-heating.
+Put the trunk on a tray to help keep your oven clean, in case more dirt comes off and then let it bake for about 2 hours.

 Please keep an eye on it to make sure it isn’t burning, I set a timer for every 20-30 minutes to check on it.
 Finally, after a couple of hours, remove it and let cool down.

 As it turned out, I probably didn’t need to deepen my cedar grooves as much as I did.
-If you think you need some depth, then take a Dremel with a cutting bit and hollow it out a little more in the areas you have marked for planting the succulents.
+If you think you need some depth, then create some depth using a Dremel with a cutting bit.
+Just hollow it out a little more in the areas you have marked for planting the succulents.

 It would be a good idea to clamp the cedar in a table vise while doing this in case the trunk slips.
 I recommend cleaning up any undercuts that you may have created.

 Since dry moss is very brittle and difficult to manipulate, making it a little moist will allow you to work with it more easily.
-So briefly wet the moss with water and then just wring out the moss after wetting and put the moss aside for now.
+Briefly wet the moss with water, then wring out the moss and put the moss aside for now.